esdiscuss/esdiscuss/promises.md

-> This isn&#8217;t Scala; we have existing terminology for exactly these concepts.
+> This isn't Scala; we have existing terminology for exactly these concepts.
 > Just use it.
->

 I'd be interested in seeing usership data for libraries using this existing terminology.